 The Symptoms Of Ovarian Cancer And Ovarian Cyst

-The reason why ovarian cancer is often mistaken for ovarian cysts or viceversa is the fact that these two conditions have similar symptoms.
+The reason why ovarian cancer is misdiagnosed as cyst or viceversa is the fact that these two conditions have similar symptoms.
 In both cases, most women fail to notice any signs at the beginning.
 It is possible to have either ovarian cancer or ovarian cyst and not realize it.
 Both health issues can cause mild to more severe symptoms, as the condition progresses.
 When they finally do cause symptoms, it is not uncommon that ovarian cancer is misdiagnosed as cyst because of the similarity in their symptoms as well.
 When a cyst is big enough that either blocks the blood supply or ruptures, it usually causes the symptoms that mimic those of late-stage ovarian cancer.
 Symptoms of both ovarian cancer and ovarian cysts include;

 - Abdominal swelling and/or bloating;